 2. Click “Promote Your Tweet”.

-3. Choose your targeting.
+3. Determine your goal.

-4. Set your budget.
+5. Set your budget.

 After setting your budget, Twitter will estimate the amount of impressions and engagements your boosted Tweet will attract.